rafik790/contacts-management-application/README.md

 # Contacts Management Application (CMA)

-This is a CMA(Contacts Management Application) built with SOA Architecture.
+This is a CMA(Contacts Management Application) built by following SOA Architecture.
 I used Angular 16.1.0 for building front-end and .NET Core 6.0 to build backend.

 ## Design Decisions and Application Structure